rocket-pool/RPIPs/RPIPs/RPIP-71.md

 rETH also uses ETH from the deposit pool for `burn`, based on the value `RocketDepositPool.getExcessBalance()` returns.
 The Deposit Pool contract can be upgraded, but we need to ensure that rETH burns are possible for the Withdrawal Queue and rejected when someone other than the Withdrawal Queue attempts to burn.
 This may involve setting a state flag in the deposit pool to change the behavior of `RocketDepositPool.getExcessBalance()` during a burn transaction from the Withdrawal Queue.

-### Withdrawal Hysteresis
+### Exit Hysteresis

-The design only allows exits when the withdrawal shortfall is at least `withdrawal_hysteresis` ETH.
+The design only allows exits when the withdrawal shortfall is at least `exit_hysteresis` ETH.
 This ensures that we are not exiting a whole validator to cover a residual amount that can reasonably be filled by future rewards or natural inflows.

 The initial value is chosen based on the expected time between validator exit and ETH becoming available and the expected rewards earned during that time, using the following values:
 - 890k active validators